Power-Components/powergrid-doc/docs/table/action-rules.md

 - `Rule::for`: Rules for a specific action button.
 - `Rule::rows`: Rules to be applied on rows matching the condition.
+- `Rule::checkbox`: Rules to be applied on the checkbox available on each row.

-Following the "Out of stock" use case in the introduction, we will have the folowing code:
+Following the "Out of stock" use case in the introduction, we will have the following code:

 ```php
 //..